-The Charlestown historic and archaeological assessment produced by Cornwall Archaeological Unit in 1998 and subsequent archaeological reports have been used to inform this Conservation Area Appraisal, as were Richard and Bridget Larn's book on Charlestown and brief research in historic newspapers and other publications.
+The Charlestown historic and archaeological assessment produced by Cornwall Archaeological Unit in 1998 and subsequent archaeological reports have been used to inform this Conservation Area Appraisal, as have Richard and Bridget Larn's book on Charlestown and brief research in online catalogues of documentary resources, historic newspapers and other publications.
 Sources of information are listed in the 'Sources' section of this document.